 Breach of any provision of these Bylaws or the Affiliation Agreement where such breach, if capable of being cured, remains uncured for more than thirty (30) days after the date of such breach.

-SECTION 3.
-Restriction on Emergency Powers.
-Notwithstanding anything stated herein to the contrary, at no time during the exercise of emergency powers set forth in this Article XI, shall any assets of the Corporation, whether real property, cash, any other tangible property, or any intangible property, be transferred, leased, licensed, assigned, or alienated in any way, to or in favor of any entity outside the United States.
+SECTION 3 Restriction on Emergency Powers

+Notwithstanding anything stated herein to the contrary, at no time during the exercise of emergency powers set forth in this Article VII, shall any assets of the Corporation, whether real property, cash, any other tangible property, or any intangible property, be transferred, leased, licensed, assigned, or alienated in any way, to or in favor of any entity outside the United States.

-ARTICLE XIII
+ARTICLE IX

 MISCELLANEOUS

-SECTION 1.
-Books and Records.
+SECTION 1 Books and Records

 The Corporation shall keep correct and complete books and records of account, and minutes of the proceedings of the Board, and the committees having any of the authority of the Board.

-SECTION 2.
-Fiscal Year.
+SECTION 2 Fiscal Year

 The fiscal year of the Corporation shall be the year established by resolution of the Board.

+SECTION 3 Corporate Seal

-SECTION 3.
-Corporate Seal.
-The Corporation shall have a seal, circular in design, bearing thereon the name of the Corporation and the words “Corporate Seal, Illinois.”
+The Corporation shall have a seal, circular in design, bearing thereon the name of the Corporation and the words “Corporate Seal, North Carolina”

-SECTION 4.
-One Individual One Post.
+SECTION 4 One Individual One Position

 Notwithstanding anything stated herein to the contrary, no individual shall concurrently hold more than one position specified herein in the Corporation.
 Further, notwithstanding anything stated herein to the contrary, all positions in the Corporation specified herein shall, at all times, solely be held by adult individuals.

-SECTION 5.
-Notice and Waiver.
+SECTION 5 Notice and Waiver

 Whenever under law, the Articles of Incorporation or these Bylaws, notice is required to be given, it shall not be construed to require personal delivery.
 Except as otherwise provided in these Bylaws, such notice also may be given in writing by depositing it in the United States mail (postage prepaid), by express overnight courier, or by facsimile or other electronic transmission.
 For purposes of these Bylaws, “electronic transmission” means any form of communication, not directly involving the physical transmission of paper, that creates a record that may be retained, retrieved and reviewed by a recipient thereof, and that may be directly reproduced in paper form by the recipient through an automated process.